Welcome to today's edition of the Rush 24-7 podcast.

 They don't probably ordered not to.

-I was reading, I was I was reading one of my tech blogs yesterday during my downtime, and one of these tech blogs was making fun of Fox for their new uh their new giant monitors.
+Hell, folks, I was reading one of my tech blogs yesterday during my downtime, and one of these tech blogs was making fun of Fox for their new giant monitors.

-The Shepard Smith new uh breaking news studio.
+The Shepard Smith new breaking news studio, you seen this, Snerdley?

-Those 55-inch, now follow me up, those 55-inch, those mother monitors, have a lower resolution than a 9.7-inch iPad.
+Those 55-inch, now follow me on, those 55-inch, those mother monitors have a lower resolution than a 9.7-inch iPad.

 A 9.7-inch iPad has more pixels than one of those 55-inch big mamas that Fox is using, just as a tech aside.

-Anyway, this blogger was just totally saw those things, it just looks typically phony just like all of Fox News.
+Anyway, this blogger was just totally, saw those things, it just looks typically phony, just like all the Fox News.

 And they all know so little, and they think they know so much.